 Stewart Canyon Trail Location

-How to Get from Banff to Stewart Canyon Trail: The Stewart Canyon trailhead is located in the Lake Minnewanka Loop area, approximately 15km NE of the Town of Banff.
+The Stewart Canyon trailhead is located in the Lake Minnewanka Loop area, approximately 15 km NE of the Town of Banff.
 You have several options to get there:

-Drive: It’s a 19-minute drive from the Banff town centre.
+The Lake Minnewanka scenic drive is only 20 minutes from the Banff town centre, and is one of the most scenic drives in Banff.
 The Lake Minnewanka parking lot is huge and offers free parking, but this is one of the most popular places to visit in Banff, so it can fill up fast on weekends and holidays.
 Arrive early and avoid peak hours if possible.

-Cycling: The Lake Minnewanka Loop is a popular cycling route within Banff National Park.
-It’s an easy 3km ride along the Rocky Mountain Legacy Trail from the Banff townsite to the Cascade Ponds Connector, which is at the beginning of the Minnewanka Loop.
-From here it’s a 13km ride to the Lake Minnewanka parking lot.
+The Lake Minnewanka Loop is a popular cycling route within Banff National Park.
+The first 3 km is along the Rocky Mountain Legacy Trail from the Banff townsite to the Cascade Ponds Connector.
+From here it’s a 13 km ride to the Lake Minnewanka parking lot.
 Cycling is a great option if you want to see more of Banff National Park while getting some bonus exercise.

 Despite using Banff hiking trails all my life, I still have this horrible habit of taking wrong turns on hikes.
 Thankfully, I can now use hiking apps to ensure that I stay on the proper hiking trails.
 Although it’s relatively easy to find and stay on the Stewart Canyon hiking trail, it’s best to have a digital or paper map with you.

 If you’d like a digital map of the hike along with the ability to track your stats (distance, elevation gain, etc.), I use and recommend the AllTrails hiking app.
-To find the Stewart Canyon map, simply click here for the “Stewart Canyon Trail”.
 You won’t get any cell service in the canyon, so be sure to download your hiking maps prior to leaving.

 Hiking Stewart Canyon with Kids